markterweele/windows-itpro-docs/windows/client-management/mdm/wirednetwork-csp.md

 <!-- Device-LanXML-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+The profile XML must be escaped, as shown in the following examples.

+> [!NOTE]
+> If you need to specify other advanced conditions, such as specifying criteria for certificates that can be used by the LAN profile, you can do so by specifying this through the [EapHostConfig](/windows/win32/eaphost/eaphostconfigschema-eaphostconfig-element) portion of the LanXML ([LANProfile](/windows/win32/nativewifi/lan-profileschema-schema) > [MSM](/windows/win32/nativewifi/lan-profileschema-msm-lanprofile-element) > [security](/windows/win32/nativewifi/lan-profileschema-security-msm-element) > [OneX](/windows/win32/nativewifi/onexschema-onex-element) > EAPConfig).
+For more information, see [EAP configuration](./eap-configuration.md) and [Extensible Authentication Protocol (EAP) for network access](/windows-server/networking/technologies/extensible-authentication-protocol/network-access).

 <!-- Device-LanXML-Editable-End -->

 <!-- Device-LanXML-DFProperties-Begin -->